 Steps are in place to ensure greater transparency of contractor compliance with payment obligations down the contracting and supply chain.
-New contractual arrangements, effective on most major contracts issued from 1 May 2017, provide Roads and Maritime with the ability to direct head contractors to provide proof of payments due and payable to their subcontractors and suppliers.
+New contractual arrangements, effective on most major contracts issued from 1 May 2017, provide Transport for NSW with the ability to direct head contractors to provide proof of payments due and payable to their subcontractors and suppliers.

-This change means that Roads and Maritime can intervene where it has concerns subcontractors or suppliers are not being paid.
-It may, in certain circumstances, allow Roads and Maritime to pay subcontractors and suppliers directly and offset those amounts from future payments owing to the head-contractor.
+This change means that Transport for NSW can intervene where it has concerns subcontractors or suppliers are not being paid.
+It may, in certain circumstances, allow Transport for NSW to pay subcontractors and suppliers directly and offset those amounts from future payments owing to the head-contractor.

 If you are experiencing issues with payment